top of page

 up%2520and%2520up%2520she%2520went%2520like%2520a%2520strange%2520sort%2520of%2520kite%252C%2520look

-She is currently editing her debut novel 'While He Looked at the Moon' which won the 2023 IWC Novel Fair and has been longlisted for the Comedy Women in Print Award (unpublished category)
+Christina's debut novel 'While He Looked at the Moon' won the 2023 IWC Novel Fair Award and The Runner-up Comedy Women in Print Prize.

-Her performance poetry has been widely published and she is currently working on her first bi-lingual collection, kindly supported by the Arts Council.
+Her poetry has been widely published, performed and anthologised.
+She is currently working towards her first collection.

-She was commissioned by Screen Ireland and TG4 to write TV drama ‘ag briseadh tríd’ based on a prose poem she wrote last year (Blinder films producing).
+She was commissioned by Screen Ireland and TG4 to write an original TV drama based on her prose poem ‘ag briseadh tríd’ with Keeper Films producing.

-Christina joined the NT playwriting course, where she created 'Skydiving', a surreal musical comedy that was performed at Shoreditch Townhall.
-Prior to that, she wrote 'Heart Shop' (BAC Scratch Festival) 'The Intern' (workshopped at Southbank Centre) and 'Accidents' (Queens Theatre New Writing Festival).
+She joined the NT playwriting course, where she created 'Skydiving', a surreal musical comedy that was performed at Shoreditch Townhall.
+Before that, she wrote 'Heart Shop' (BAC Scratch Festival) 'The Intern' (workshopped at Southbank Centre) and 'Accidents' (Queens Theatre New Writing Festival).

 bottom of page